statgeek/SAS-Tutorials/Turning a program into a macro.md

 ```

 # Step 1
 The next step is to find identify all locations where we ues the MAKE and need to change it.
 Examining the code we can find 4 places where the Make is used.
+Each section of the code where MAKE is found is indicated with a number.
 1. ODS HTML Statement - used to control file name
 2. TITLE statement - used to display the title in the report
 3. PROC MEANS WHERE data set option - filters the data for PROC MEANS